 - Paris and Avignon, France

-- Galway, Innes, and Dingle, Ireland
+- Galway, Innes, Dingle, and Dublin Ireland

 - Edinburgh, Glasgow, St. Andrews, Inverness, Oban, and Portree, Scotland